rtavenar/hdr/content/parts/01/ot.md

 However, we have shown in {% cite vayer:hal-02174309 %} that in the mono-dimensional case, this problem can be seen as an instance of the Quadratic Assignment Problem {% cite koopmans1957assignment %}.
-We have provided closed form solution for this instance.
+We have provided a closed form solution for this instance.
 In a nutshell, our solution consists in sorting mono-dimensional distributions and either matching elements from both distributions in order or in reverse order, leading to a $O(n \log n)$ algorithm that exactly solves this problem.